paychorn/02-Component-paradigm/README.md

 2. (Optional) Add a new page which should be accessed on `/stat`.

-3. (Optional) Add a button on the homepage.
+3. (Optional) Add a button (or hyperlink)  on the homepage.
 The button should redirect to the stat page.

 4. (Optional) On the stat page, add a table which shows all of the author.
 The author name must be distinct.